hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 2. The secondary will normally (but not always) make a SOA query to the primary to obtain the serial number of the zone held by the primary.

-3. If the primary serial is higher than the secondaries serial, the secondary makes an IXFR request (over UDP) to the primary after the primary sends an IXFR response.
+3. If the primary serial is higher than the secondaries serial (using Serial Number Arithmetic [@RFC1982]), the secondary makes an IXFR request to the primary after the primary sends an IXFR response.

 [@!RFC1995] specifies that Incremental Transfer may use UDP if the entire IXFR response can be contained in a single DNS packet, otherwise, TCP is used.
 In